mumble-voip/mumble-www/content/blog/2012-11-15-announcing-mumble-1-2-4-beta.md

 ---
 The Mumble team is proud to announce the first beta of Mumble 1.2.4.

-This is a big step towards the next stable release in the 1.2 series.
+This is a big step towards the next stable release in the 1.2 series.<!--more-->

 Now is a good time to try the [new][1] and old features and report back to us about any issues you can find.